Designing a modern, responsive website for a tech company founded on acceleration.

 11. Accessibility & Inclusion

-Once content and layout was set, placeholder images and graphics were replaced with bespoke icons, and visuals were refined to create a consistent, professional, and recognisable brand image - site wide.
+Once content and layout was set, placeholder images and graphics were replaced with bespoke icons, and visuals were refined to create a consistent, professional, and recognisable brand image.

 Creating a brand voice to make Replify an easy choice.